 Only the voter may sign their FPCA or FWAB application.
 Family members may not sign these forms on the voter’s behalf.

-When requesting a ballot, UOCAVA voters may receive their balloting materials by mail, fax or email or in the online portal.
+When requesting a ballot, UOCAVA voters may receive their balloting materials by mail, fax, or email, or in the UOCAVA portal.
 Remember to choose your transmittal preference on your FPCA application and provide information on where to send materials.

 Ballot materials will be sent as soon as ballots are available for a given election.
-UOCAVA ballots will also be available in the online portal for UOCAVA voters with a valid request.
+UOCAVA ballots will also be available in the UOCAVA portal for UOCAVA voters with a valid request.

-Military and overseas voters may also vote a FWAB instead of a regular ballot.
-In North Carolina, military and overseas voters may use a FWAB application to register to vote, request an absentee ballot, and vote for all federal, state and local contests in which they are eligible.
+Military and overseas voters may also vote an FWAB instead of a regular ballot.
+In North Carolina, military and overseas voters may use an FWAB application to register to vote, request an absentee ballot, and vote for all federal, state, and local contests in which they are eligible.
 The FWAB links above go to the Federal Voting Assistance Program, where voters may answer automated questions to set up the FWAB application.

 Returning the Ballot

-Military or overseas voters may return their ballot, including a FWAB, via mail, fax or email.
-Additionally, a military or overseas voter who has submitted an FPCA or completed the UOCAVA portion of the North Carolina Absentee Request Form may use the online portal to retrieve, mark and return their ballot.
+Military or overseas voters may return their ballot, including an FWAB, via mail, fax or email.
+Additionally, a military or overseas voter who has submitted an FPCA or completed the UOCAVA portion of the North Carolina Absentee Request Form may use the UOCAVA portal to retrieve, mark, and return their ballot.